-You can sell your product directly to distributors or wholesalers, who will then take care of distributing the product to retailers.
+You can sell your product directly to distributors or wholesalers, who will then distribute the product to retailers.

 Export Management Companies (EMCs) exist to take care of all your export and sales processes in your new market.

-It’s worth taking some time to research and find the right EMC, as most specialize in a particular market and region.
-They’ll help you identify markets, find customers, handle all shipping and logistics, and much more.
+It’s worth taking some time to research and find the correct EMC, as most specialize in a particular market and region.
+They’ll help you identify markets, find customers, handle all shipping and logistics, and more.

 Indirect exporting through piggybacking

-Piggybacking is where you allow another, non-competing, company to sell your product.
-This can work extremely well if they already have an existing customer base and distribution infrastructure in your target market.
+Piggybacking is where you allow another non-competing company to sell your product.
+This can work exceptionally well if the partner company already has a customer base and distribution infrastructure in your target market.

 You’ll get immediate access to your new market but for a fee.